This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Turnips Quick-growing turnips plump up to the size of radishes in about a month but grow to full maturity in about 50 days.

 - Winter Radishes Unlike ordinary garden radishes, which you can sow for the fall vegetable garden, winter radishes are bigger and used differently.
 They’re spicy and crisp but used more like other winter root vegetables: roasted, boiled, or grated.
 One of my favorites is the Spanish black radish, with black skin and a crisp white interior.
 Winter radishes are sown in late summer and take 60-70 days to reach maturity.
 You can store them in the ground all winter in milder climates.

 So now you know that to grow autumn crops, you must choose the right types of vegetables.
 Leafy greens are ideal since they are quick to mature.
 You can also take advantage of many being long-day veg, so their tendency to bolt will decrease.
 The next thing to calculate is when to sow seeds.
 Your region’s first and last frost date will dictate when to sow veg.
 If you live in the USA, these are your dates.
 For the British Isles, these are your first and last frost dates.
 Count back the days to maturity for any plant from the first frost date.
 That day will be the last day you can sow seeds.

 Time to Maturity for Vegetables

 Lettuce varieties also play a big role in time to maturity.
-Smaller varieties, like Little Gems, and leaf lettuce, will take a lot less than head-forming lettuce.
+Smaller varieties, like Little Gems and leaf lettuce, will take much less than head-forming lettuce.
 There are also varieties better suited for growing in cool weather and through the winter.
-Lettuce ‘All the Year Round’ is a butterhead that you can harvest up to October when grown outdoors.
-Other varieties, like Green Oak Leaf and Valdor, can be very tolerant of winter temperatures.
+Lettuce, ‘All the Year Round,’ is a butterhead you can harvest up to October when grown outdoors.
+Other varieties, like Green Oak Leaf and Valdor, can tolerate winter temperatures.
 At least here in Britain.

 Vegetables are Aware of Darkness